unfoldedcircle/core-api/doc/integration-driver/driver-installation.md

 ## Restrictions

 - Maximum 10 custom integrations can be installed.
-- Only Node.js is supported besides a statically linked binary.
+- Only Node.js is supported beside a statically linked binary.
 Other runtimes are not supported at the moment.
   - Python integrations must pack the Python runtime into the archive.
 - The integration driver runs in a sandbox.
 Access to devices and the filesystem is restricted.
 - No symlinks are allowed.
 They are automatically removed during the installation.
 - Executable files are only allowed in the `./bin` directory.
   - No other tools are provided in the runtime environment.
-E.g. there is no shell available and no other tools like `cp` or `mv`.
+E.g., there is no shell available and no other tools like `cp` or `mv`.

 ### Missing features

-- [ ] Resource restrictions for integration drivers: limit maximum amount of memory and CPU usage.
-- [ ] Update an installed integrations.
-  - Workaround: remove and re-install.
 - [ ] Resource usage: provide memory and CPU usage per integration.
   - Only the overall resource usage can be monitored with `GET /api/pub/status`.